rsinger86/drf-flex-fields/README.md

 }
 ```

-It will automatically call `select_related`, `prefetch_related` on the current QuerySet by determining which fields are needed from many-to-many and foreign key-related models.
+It will automatically call `select_related` and `prefetch_related` on the current QuerySet by determining which fields are needed from many-to-many and foreign key-related models.
 For sparse fields requests (`?omit=fieldX,fieldY` or `?fields=fieldX,fieldY`), the backend will automatically call `only(*field_names)` using only the fields needed for serialization.

 **WARNING:** The optimization currently works only for one nesting level.